bjherger/keras-pandas/README.md

 # keras-pandas

 **tl;dr:** keras-pandas helps users rapidly build and iterate on deep learning models.
-It providing a batteries-included solution for data transformation, data input layers and a data output layer.

-Getting data into keras can be:

- - Tedious
- - Time consuming
- - Difficult for those new to Keras

-`keras-pandas` overcomes these issues by (automatically) providing:
+Getting data into keras can be tedious, time consuming, and difficult for those new to Keras. `keras-pandas` overcomes these issues by (automatically) providing:

  - A cleaned, transformed and correctly formatted `X` and `y`
  - A smart baseline 'input nub', without the hassle of worrying about input shapes or data types
  - A smart baseline output layer

-With these resources, it's possible to rapidly build and iterate on deep learning models, by providing a batteries included solution for data transformation, data input and data output.
+With these resources, it's possible to rapidly build and iterate on deep learning models, and focus on the parts of modeling that you enjoy!

 ## Quick Start

-Let's say we're looking at the [titanic data set](https://www.kaggle.com/c/titanic/data), and wanted to train a model.
+Let's build a model with the [titanic data set](https://www.kaggle.com/c/titanic/data.
 This data set is particularly fun because this data set contains a mix of variables types, and features a lot of null values.

 We could install `keras-pandas`